square/protob/README.md

 The registry is a global registry of all compiled protocol buffers.
 It stores them keyed by full name (package + name)

-To lookup items from the registry, you must have compiled your protos.
+To look up items from the registry, you must have compiled your protos.

     registry.lookup('some.package.that.has.MyMessage');